 - pregnancy and childbirth after caesarean birth

 Who is it for?

 - Healthcare professionals

-- Pregnant women, their families and carers
+- Pregnant women and pregnant people, their families and carers

 Is this guideline up to date?